 - Could Use Better Shielding – They do tend to pick up interference from anything within a few feet.
 Easy to avoid by making sure other electronics are not nearby, but worth mentioning if you have a smaller area.

 The Yamaha HS5 is an excellent set of studio monitors for production-oriented setups.
 An impressive soundscape delivers on all fronts.
 The low end is not as meaty as others, but for production purposes, that is preferable.
 Further Room Control and HF Trim tuning options complete the package.
 Yamaha has hit the nail on the head and achieved an affordable set of monitors that offer a great monitoring experience.

 Read our full Yamaha HS5 review for more detailed information.

 JBL 305P MkII Review

-- Satisfying Low End – For a 5-inch speaker, these deliver a meaty low end that will please lovers of bass.
+- Satisfying Low-End – For a 5-inch speaker, these deliver a meaty low-end that will please bass lovers.
 The low end is smooth without any boominess.

 - Broad Sound Stage – These offer excellent imaging resulting in a wide sweet spot.
 Excellent for filling a larger area with defined sound.

 - Solid Build Quality – JBL has a reputation for good quality speakers and that shines through here.
 Good materials make this speaker hard-wearing.